svey/svey.io/README.md

 ## Deployment

-App is deployed on heroku.
-See https://devcenter.heroku.com/articles/git for more info.
+www.svey.io is deployed on heroku.
+For more info about deployment with heroku see https://devcenter.heroku.com/articles/git.

 ## Built With